Step Three: Shear Transfer Ties (Attaching the Floor to the Cripple Walls)

 Using Plywood Blocks for Shear Transfer Ties

 In older homes, contractors on occasion did not install blocking between the joists.
 This can cause the joists to roll over like dominoes.
-Locks blocks prevent this.
+Lock blocks prevent this.

-STAPLING PLYWOOD DIRECTLY TO THE FLOOR IS SOMETIMES THE ONLY WAY TO CONNECT A SHEAR TO THE FLOOR IT IS TO RESTRAIN
+STAPLING PLYWOOD DIRECTLY TO THE FLOOR IS SOMETIMES THE ONLY WAY TO CONNECT A SHEAR WALL TO THE FLOOR.